Bible IndexContentsHome...Saved?..Pray...Free...Bible...Shop...Learn...Worship...U.S.B.S...Contact UsNew Website

 Biblical Intimacy

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Song of Solomon with Chapter 4.
-In our text today we see the intimate details of 2 that are married expressing their love as they come together in Holy Matrimony.
-In making Application we see another parity between Christ and the Church but in keeping with our theme the last few days we see a pattern for Biblical Intimacy as two who are in love and married enjoy the physical union of marriage.
-Today many revert that which God has made and ordained but His Ways are the best ways.
+Today, we continue in the Book of Song of Solomon with Chapter 4.
+In our text today, we see the intimate details of 2 who are married expressing their love as they come together in Holy Matrimony.
+In making the Application, we see another parity between Christ and the Church.
+Still, in keeping with our theme, in the last few days, we have seen a pattern for Biblical Intimacy as two people who are in love and married enjoy the physical union of Marriage.
+Today, many revert to that which God has made and ordained, but His Ways are the best.
 How about you?
 Do you see God's Plan for Biblical Intimacy?
-Let us learn from our text today to see that God has a plan for our Marital Intimacy which falls in Biblical context of Marriage.
+Let us learn from our text today that God has a plan for our Marital Intimacy, which falls in the Biblical context of Marriage.

 .